TheGrayDot/wow-vanilla-db-docker/README.md

 ## Insert Database Contents

 This process can be either manual or automated.
 By default, it is set to manual - mainly so the container can be restarted without performing too much repitition of tasks.
-To manually insert the data, just enter the Docker container and run the initialization script.
+To manually insert the data, just enter the Docker container and run the initialization script for the specific MaNGOS version being used.

 ```none
 docker exec -it wow-classic-db bash /opt/init_cmangos.sh